The Landscape of GPU-Centric Communication: GPU-Centric Communication Libraries

 As deep learning models get ever larger, their compute requirements necessitate deploying training across multiple GPUs.
-In line with this, many works use GPU-centric mechanisms to optimize multi-GPU training.
-Given the prevalence of collective communication in deep learning training, both NVIDIA and AMD provide efficient collective communication libraries.

-NCCL (NVIDIA Collective Communication Library) is a software library that offers topology-aware collective primitives for inter-GPU communication \cite{NCCL}.
-Additionally, since version 2.7, NCCL also provides point-to-point communication APIs.
-It has been integrated as a communication backend for several state-of-the-art deep learning frameworks, including Pytorch, Tensorflow, MXNet, Caffe, CNTK, and Horovod \cite{xCCL-A-Survey-of-Industry-Led-Collective-Communication-Libraries-for-Deep-Learning}.
-AMD offers an analogous library called RCCL.
+Given the prevalence of collective communication in deep learning training, NVIDIA, AMD, and Intel all provide highly efficient collective communication libraries that are optimized for their respective GPU architectures.
+For simplicity and clarity, we refer to these vendor-specific solutions as GPU Collective Communication Libraries (GPUCCL).
+They have been integrated as a communication backend for several state-of-the-art deep learning frameworks, including Pytorch, Tensorflow, MXNet, Caffe, CNTK, and Horovod~\cite{xCCL-A-Survey-of-Industry-Led-Collective-Communication-Libraries-for-Deep-Learning}.

-The implementation of GPU-Aware collectives involving computation (like reduce/allreduce) in MPI were implemented using GPU kernels for local reductions and CPU-initiated copies among the GPUs to perform aggregation.
+The implementation of GPU-aware collectives involving computation (like reduce/allreduce) in MPI were implemented using GPU kernels for local reductions and CPU-initiated copies among the GPUs to perform aggregation.
 This approach incurs several kernel launch and communication call latencies and, additionally, requires intermediate buffers on the host.
-NCCL takes a different approach by implementing the communication and computation for the collective together in a single kernel \cite{CUDA-Blog-Fast-Multi-GPU-collectives-with-NCCL}.
-The first version of NCCL, NCCL 1.0, only supported intra-node communication, which was implemented using \textit{P2P Direct Load / Stores}.
-NCCL 2.0 added support for inter-node communication, which relies on GPUDirect RDMA and proxy threads running on the CPU \cite{Talk-NCCL-2.0, Talk-Distributed-Deep-Neural-Network-Training-NCCL-On-Summit}.
+GPUCCL takes a different approach by implementing the communication and computation for the collective together in a single kernel~\cite{CUDA-Blog-Fast-Multi-GPU-collectives-with-NCCL}.
+Next, we highlight the differences among vendor solutions with respect to the features they support.

-NCCL offers several benefits.
-First, NCCL has been shown to achieve high levels of bandwidth and parallel efficiency \cite{CUDA-Blog-Fast-Multi-GPU-collectives-with-NCCL, Talk-GTC21-Multi-GPU-Programming-Models, Benchmarking-multi-GPU-Applications-on-Modern-multi-GPU-integrated-systems, xCCL-A-Survey-of-Industry-Led-Collective-Communication-Libraries-for-Deep-Learning}.
-Second, NCCL is topology-aware, thus, relieving the programmer of optimizing for the topology.
-Optionally the programmer can force a specific path for communication.
-Third, NCCL is natively compatible with the CUDA programming model and can seamlessly integrate with it.
-The NCCL API calls come with a stream parameter, allowing communication-computation overlap by enqueueing the collective communication on a separate stream.